CNN fires Chris Cuomo for helping brother deal with scandal

-NEW YORK (AP) — CNN has fired anchor Chris Cuomo after details emerged about how he assisted his brother, former New York Gov. Andrew Cuomo, as the politician faced sexual harassment allegations earlier this year.
+NEW YORK (AP) — CNN fired anchor Chris Cuomo on Saturday after details emerged about how he assisted his brother, former New York Gov. Andrew Cuomo, as the politician faced sexual harassment allegations earlier this year.

-The network suspended Chris Cuomo earlier in the week to investigate his involvement with his brother's defense.
+The network suspended Chris Cuomo earlier in the week to investigate his conduct, after New York's attorney general released details showing he was more involved than previously known in helping to strategize and reach out to other journalists as his brother fought to keep his job.

+CNN hired a law firm for the review.
+The firm recommended Chris Cuomo's termination and CNN chief Jeff Zucker informed the anchor of the decision on Saturday.

-“We have retained a respected law firm to conduct the review, and have terminated him, effective immediately,” CNN said in a statement.
-"While in the process of that review, additional information has come to light.
-Despite the termination, we will investigate as appropriate.”
+The network said that “while in the process of that review, additional information has come to light.”
+CNN would not discuss that information, or characterize whether it had anything to do with his brother.

 “This is not how I want my time at CNN to end but I have already told you why and how I helped my brother.
 So let me now say as disappointing as this is, I could not be more proud of the team at Cuomo Prime Time and the work we did as CNN’s #1 show in the most competitive time slot," he said.